MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 ## My contributions to netdev: IPV6 flow label manager

-During the mentorship, I've decided to focus my contributions on netdev + kselftest.
-I searched the files from the `tools/testing/selftest/net` path, looking for some uncovered feature or outdated test and found the `ipv6_flowlabel_mgr` file.
+During the mentorship, I’ve decided to focus my contributions on netdev + kselftest.
+I searched the files from the `tools/testing/selftest/net` path, looking for some uncovered feature or outdated test, and found the `ipv6_flowlabel_mgr` file.

 ### IPV6 flow labels and IPV6 flow label manager

-Understanding flow labels require reading the respective net source code (`net/ipv6/ip6_flowlabel.c`) and the [RFC 6437](https://www.rfc-editor.org/info/rfc6437/).
+Understanding flow labels requires reading the respective net source code (`net/ipv6/ip6_flowlabel.c`) and [RFC 6437](https://www.rfc-editor.org/info/rfc6437/).

-According to the RFC 6437, a flow is a sequence of packets sent from a particular source to a particular unicast, anycast, or multicast destination that a node desires to label as a flow.
+According to RFC 6437, a flow is a sequence of packets sent from a particular source to a particular unicast, anycast, or multicast destination that a node desires to label as a flow.
 For IPV6, it is defined as a 20-bit field on the IPV6 header.

-The IPv6 flow label manager comes as a not much known flow label feature, that allows the system user to manually interact with flow labels: using the `IPV6_FL_A_GET` action to create/assign a new flow label to a socketfd, using `IPV6_FL_A_PUT` action to clear an existing label from a socket, etc.
+The IPv6 flow label manager comes as a not-so-well-known flow label feature that allows the system user to manually interact with flow labels: using the `IPV6_FL_A_GET` action to create/assign a new flow label to a socketfd, using `IPV6_FL_A_PUT` action to clear an existing label from a socket, etc.

 ```
 static int flowlabel_get(int fd, uint32_t label, uint8_t share, uint16_t flags)
 {
 struct in6_flowlabel_req req = {
 .flr_action = IPV6_FL_A_GET,
 .flr_label = htonl(label),
 .flr_flags = flags,
 .flr_share = share,
 };

 /* do not pass IPV6_ADDR_ANY or IPV6_ADDR_MAPPED */
 req.flr_dst.s6_addr[0] = 0xfd;
 req.flr_dst.s6_addr[15] = 0x1;

 return setsockopt(fd, SOL_IPV6, IPV6_FLOWLABEL_MGR, &req, sizeof(req));
 }
 ```

-The code snippet above shows an example on how it is possible to make a flow label request.
-One should create an `in6_flowlabel_req` setting the fields accordingly to the desired attributes and then pass it as an argument to the `setsockopt` function.
+The code snippet above shows an example of how it is possible to make a flow label request.
+One should create an `in6_flowlabel_req` setting the fields according to the desired attributes and then pass it as an argument to the `setsockopt` function.
 Making such requests is vital to write the manager tests (the example was taken from the test file).

 ### Problems found for `ipv6_flowlabel_mgr.c` and submission of v1

-Initially, I've noticed a lack of test coverage for the `IPV6_FL_A_RENEW` action.
-This action consists on extending the linger time for a label (when you PUT a label, it waits for the linger time to be freed and enable the label to be recreated).
-I developed a small test that creates a label for a socket, puts it, renews it to extend linger time, sleep longer than initial linger but less than new linger set by renew, and asserts it is still not possible to recreate the label.
+Initially, I noticed a lack of test coverage for the `IPV6_FL_A_RENEW` action.
+This action consists of extending the linger time for a label (when you PUT a label, it waits for the linger time to be freed and enables the label to be recreated).
+I developed a small test that creates a label for a socket, puts it, renews it to extend linger time, sleeps longer than the initial linger but less than the new linger set by renew, and asserts it is still not possible to recreate the label.

 However, as I investigated further, I also found other problems.
 First of all, two request flags were also uncovered by tests: `IPV6_FL_F_REMOTE` and `IPV6_FL_F_REFLECT`.

 The former flag, set on a GET request, enables the request to be passed to a `getsockopt` call, retrieving the label from the latest received header.
 This required me to write helpers implementing a simple TCP SYN connection, preparing the environment for the REMOTE test.
-Wrapping it on a helper was also a prediction that it would be also necessary for REFLECT.
+Wrapping it in a helper was also a prediction that it would also be necessary for REFLECT.

 The latter flag set a `REPFLOW` bit for the socket.
 A socket with this bit set will automatically adopt the label received from the connected socket.
-This specific flag also required the `flowlabel_consistency` sysctl to be disabled, which led to feedback changes during review cycle.
-My initial approach was to manually set it of inside the C file.
+This specific flag also required the `flowlabel_consistency` sysctl to be disabled, which led to feedback changes during the review cycle.
+My initial approach was to manually set it inside the C file.

 Finally, I noticed that the file was very old and not following common kselftest conventions.
 It did not use the selftest harness, relying on manually declared macros inside the file.
 I took the opportunity to refactor the